Yukitami/Yukitami/README.md

   interests: ["Genetic Programing", "SOM's", "Semiotic", "Autopoiesis"] }
 ```
-<em><i>Why should I want to make anything up?
-Life’s bad enough as it is without wanting to invent any more of it.”</i> — Douglas Adams, The Restaurant at the End of the Universe</em>
+<i>"Why should I want to make anything up?
+Life’s bad enough as it is without wanting to invent any more of it.”</i> — Douglas Adams, The Restaurant at the End of the Universe.

 ---